 Two of the three equipped play areas are relatively new (those in Castlemead).
 The largest area on the recreation ground is due to see significant investment to upgrade the space from a LEAP (Local Equipped Play Area) to a NEAP (Neighbourhood Equipped Play Area) with the introduction of both wheeled sport and ball sport areas and a more challenging play space.
-All procurement/refurbishment will be based on Parish Council play policy objectives and include a risk-benefit assessment and post-installation inspection.
 The council will also eventually adopt the play space being constructed within the Bellway Vicarage Road residential development.